xander2508/Notes/5. Standard Information/AWS/Sales/AWS Cloud Adoption Framework (CAF).md

 - Scale
 	- Measure success and iterate to deliver against your organization’s business plans.
 Expand production pilots to ensure that the business benefits associated with your organization’s cloud investments are realized and sustained.
 	- Measure success and repeat

+AWS provides seven common approaches, which include: refactor, replatform, repurchase, rehost, relocate, retain, and retire.
+Because each application is unique, enterprises often use multiple strategies for separate applications.

+#### Relocate

+Relocate means to move applications or workloads to the cloud with minimal downtime and without any change to your existing operations or technical stack.

+A common use case for this migration scenario is to quickly relocated to AWS using the infrastructure that’s most familiar to your customer.
+A relocate strategy would be the fastest method to use in this type of scenario.
+#### Rehost

+"lift and shift"

+In this approach, applications or workloads are migrated to AWS without any changes to the underlying operating system or application stack.
+Customers can use lift and shift strategy to quickly migrate, and then focus on application modernization.
+After the application is in the cloud, it will be more convenient to get to a cloud optimized state.

+#### Replatform